firasuke/DOTSLASHLINUX/content/post/2017-08-26-The-Linux-Kernel-Configuration-Guide-Part-3.md

 Choice:     excluded [ ]

-Reason:     It didn't break my system and everything worked fine after excluding
+Reason:     It didn't break my system and everything works fine after excluding
             it.

             If you have a reason why I shouldn't exclude this please post a comment